rvianello/chemicalite/README.md

 ChemicaLite
 ===========

-A cheminformatic SQLite database extension.
+An SQLite database extension for chemoninformatics applications.
 Store molecules and fingerprints, compute descriptors, run chemical queries on a chemical database.